mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ```

 Ember.SimpleAuth does not include any authenticators in the base library but
-offers extension libraries that can be loaded in the application as needed:
+has extension libraries that can be loaded as needed:

 * [__ember-simple-auth-oauth2__](packages/ember-simple-auth-oauth2) provides an OAuth 2.0 authenticator
 * [__ember-simple-auth-devise__](packages/ember-simple-auth-devise) provides an authenticator compatible with the popular Ruby on Rails authentication plugin [devise](https://github.com/plataformatec/devise)